sentioxyz/docs/quickstart.md

 > ℹ️
 >
-> In this section, we will show you how to set up a simple project to monitor an ERC20 contract.&#x20;
+> In this section, we will show you how to set up a simple project to monitor an ERC20 contract.

 ## Step 1: Create a Sentio Account